 Many of these buildings still exist today and are well-preserved reminders of the city’s heyday.

 Don Khoi and Lam Son Square areas in District 1 is the best place to see French architecture.

-An eye catching building is the former Hotel de Ville or the City Hall building, which now houses the office of the powerful People’s Committee.
+An eye-catching building is the former Hotel de Ville or the City Hall building, which now houses the office of the powerful People’s Committee.

 Others that draw attention are the Notre Dame Cathedral, Central Post Office and the Opera House.

-Many hotels that opened their doors during French era – Caravelle, Rex and Majestic – still stand grandly as part of the city’s heritage.
+Many hotels that opened their doors during the French era – Caravelle, Rex and Majestic – still stand grandly as part of the city’s heritage.

-They fill parts of Ho Chi Minh City with old world charm.
+They fill parts of Ho Chi Minh City with old-world charm.

 2- Drink coffee and eat croissants in a French Cafe

-In addition to bricks and mortar, the French legacy in Ho Chi Minh City can still can be felt in the city’s cafes and bakeries.
+In addition to bricks and mortar, the French legacy in Ho Chi Minh City can still be felt in the city’s cafes and bakeries.